derRiesenOtter/bachelor/docs/thesis/abstract.typ

 #heading(outlined: false, level: 2)[Abstract]

+Liquid-liquid phase separation of proteins is a fundamental cellular mechanism responsible for compartmentalization without membrane boundaries.
+It also plays a role in the development of certain diseases.
+Computational prediction of LLPS propensity helps in understanding protein interactions in cellular contexts where experimental data is lacking.

 This work presents a novel sequence-based predictor for Liquid-Liquid Phase Separation proteins using Neural Networks.
 In addition to raw amino acid sequences, a block decomposition of these sequences was explored as main input.